CAPA Effectiveness: Closing the Loop on Every Action

 CAPA (Corrective and Preventive Action) is mandated by ISO 45001, ISO 9001, and the US FDA 21 CFR 820.
 It is the closure step that turns an incident, audit finding, or risk assessment into a change to the system.
 Without effective CAPA, investigation produces a report and nothing else.

 Most CAPA registers are full of "in progress" items that have not moved in months.
 Logging without closure is theatre.
-Haloehs Action Management is built to actually close the loop: enforced ownership, evidence-based closure, scheduled effectiveness re-check, and recurrence detection across the historical register.
+HaloEHS Action Management is built to actually close the loop: enforced ownership, evidence-based closure, scheduled effectiveness re-check, and recurrence detection across the historical register.

 Six capabilities that turn action management from a paperwork burden into a working safety loop.